saifhaq/alma/README.md

 # alma
-A library for benchmarking PyTorch models for different conversion options.
+A library for benchmarking PyTorch model speed and performance for different conversion options.

 ## Benchmarking